Inspection Tags

 What are the Best Practices for Using Inspection Tags?

-Users should bear in mind the following considerations, amongst others, when specifying tags:
+Users should bear in mind the following considerations, amongst others, when specifying inspection tags:

-• Clear and Durable: Use more weatherproof, tear-resistant tags if they’ll be exposed to the elements.
+• Clear and Durable: Use more weatherproof, tear-resistant inspection tags if they’ll be exposed to the elements.

-• Detailed Information: Consider capturing some or all of the following information: Date of inspection / Inspector's name or initials / Equipment ID or serial number / Inspection findings / Next inspection date (if applicable)
+• Detailed Information: Consider capturing some or all of the following information on your inspection tags: Date of inspection / Inspector's name or initials / Equipment ID or serial number / Inspection findings / Next inspection date (if applicable)

-• Colour Coding: Use consistent colour coding for easy identification of equipment status.
+• Colour Coding: Use consistent colour coding for easy identification of equipment status when using inspection tags.

-• Replace When Needed: Tags should be updated or replaced after every inspection or when conditions change.
+• Replace When Needed: Inspection tags should be updated or replaced after every inspection or when conditions change.